crcx/parable/docs/variables_and_values.md

     "Multiply the value in temp by 1000 and update it with the new value:" temp #1000 to temp

 Values are cleaner to read than values, but have additional overhead since they need to decide whether they are being read or updated.

+Unlike variables, values store and restore the data type automatically.
+E.g., to store and work on a string you could do:

+    'temp' variable
+    'hello' &temp !
+    &temp @ :p :s 'world!' +

+Or:

+    'temp' value
+    'hello' to temp
+    temp 'world!' +